 inside and the WAN or external interface as

 tnsr(config)# nat pool addresses 203.0.113.2 tnsr(config)# interface GigabitEthernet0/14/1 tnsr(config-interface)# ip nat outside tnsr(config-interface)# exit tnsr(config)# interface GigabitEthernet0/14/2 tnsr(config-interface)# ip nat inside tnsr(config-interface)# exit tnsr(config)# nat global-options nat44 forwarding true tnsr(config)#

 Traffic originating on the inside interface and exiting the outside interface will have its source address changed to match that of the outside interface.

-part of a NAT pool (NAT Pool Addresses) or connectivity from the inside
+NAT pool (NAT Pool Addresses) or connectivity from the inside interface will not

 nat pool interface <name> where

 nat pool command may be repeated multiple times to specify additional

 pool addresses, ranges, and interfaces.
 NAT will make use of all available

 tnsr(config)# nat pool addresses 203.0.113.3 tnsr(config)# nat pool addresses 203.0.113.4

 For more information on the behavior of NAT pools, see NAT Pool Addresses.